ga-wdi-lessons/build-tools/readme.md

 [Webpack Documentation](https://webpack.github.io/)

-Webpack is a code bundler.
+webpack is known as a "code bundler".
 It is used to bundle JavaScript files to run in our browsers, and can be used for transforming, bundling, or packaging assets and resources.

 In essence, it takes your code, transforms and bundles it, then returns a brand new version of your code.

 We will be using Webpack with React!

+While Gulp is known as a "task runner", webpack does a little more.
+Task runners will compile your code as shown in the previous section.
+Webpack similarly can compile code, but takes things a step further by *bundling* modules and files together.
+What does that mean exactly?

+In short, it allows for faster development.
+Task runners like Gulp and Grunt need to rebuild the entire application every time you save.
+Bundlers like webpack only rebuild the modules you have specifically edited!

 ### You-do: Setup